+Grove City College is committed to providing equal access to opportunity by utilizing appropriate and reasonable accommodations for individuals with disabilities as intended by the Americans with Disabilities Act of 1990 and the Americans with Disabilities Amendment Act of 2008.
 The Americans with Disabilities Act of 1990 (ADA) defines a person with a disability as a person who has a physical or mental impairment that substantially limits one or more life activity (read full definition at ADA.gov).

+The Office of Disability Services offers a variety of services that are dependent upon an individual's disability, documentation, and an intake meeting with the student and the Office of Disability Services.
+This interactive process is used to determine the eligibility of reasonable accommodations and ensure the individualized approval of such accommodations.

 Once a student is accepted and has confirmed their intention to attend Grove City College, he/she can initiate a request for services by contacting the Disabilities Service Coordinator at DisabilityServices@gcc.edu or (724) 264-4673.
-A student requesting accommodations, due to access issues related to their disability, is required to submit documentation of the disability to verify eligibility under the ADA.
-Reasonable accommodations are determined on a case-by-case basis for qualified students who have demonstrated a need for these services.